-The amount of EAP is limited to the lesser of $5,000 ($2,500 for a part-time program) and the amount of the actual expenses for the first 13 consecutive weeks, with no limit on the amount of the EAP afterwards.
-In addition, you would be eligible for the tuition tax credit (15 per cent of eligible tuition fees).
+The amount of EAP is limited to the lesser of $5,000 ($2,500 for a part-time program) and the amount of the actual expenses for the first 13 consecutive weeks, with no limit on the amount of the EAP afterwards.1 In addition, you would be eligible for the federal tuition tax credit (15 per cent of eligible tuition fees).

 Individual RESPs allow adults to be both the subscriber (contributor) and beneficiary.
-Although RESPs for adults aren’t eligible for government incentives, such as the Canada Education Savings Grant (a qualified 20 per cent top-up paid by the Federal government), they still represent one of the few investments that allow assets to grow on a tax-deferred basis, which is particularly valuable if you don’t have any RRSP or tax-free savings account (TFSA) contribution room.
+Although RESPs for adults aren’t eligible for government incentives, such as the Canada Education Savings Grant (a 20 per cent top-up paid by the Federal Government), they still represent one of the few investments that allow assets to grow on a tax-deferred basis, which is particularly valuable if you don’t have any RRSP or tax-free savings account (TFSA) contribution room.